-For example, Robert Greene has a theory that ghetto life makes people fearless, which in turn drives to success.
+For example, Robert Greene has a theory that ghetto life makes people fearless, which in turn drives them to success.

 Yet just because you see a few successes coming from the ghetto doesn’t necessarily mean ghetto life makes you fearless or more likely to succeed.

-Indeed, probably the opposite is ture.
+Indeed, probably the opposite is true.

 I’m not a big fan of 50 Cent and probably I let that taint my expectations.

-Indeed, I approached “The 50th Law” thinking it was mostly a fluff-book done for marketing.
+Indeed, I approached “The 50th Law” thinking it was mostly a fluff book done for marketing.

 Boy, I was wrong.
 I loved “The 50th Law.”
 Absolutely recommended.